-Crewed charter with a professional crew: This option is available even for those who have no experience in navigation.
+Crewed charter: This option is available even for those who have no experience in navigation.
 The responsibility and handling of the boat falls upon the professional captain.

-Bareboat charter without a professional crew: In this case it is necessary that at least one of the renters have a valid boating license in addition to the necessary experience according to the type of boat.
+Bareboat charter: In this case it is necessary that at least one of the renters have a valid boating license in addition to the necessary experience according to the type of boat.

-* As a general rule, boats over 15 metres in length are only offered with a professional captain.
+* As a general rule, boats over 15 metres in length are only offered with crew.

 Is the security deposit obligatory?